cclloyd/linux-steelseries-chatmix/README.md

 ## Overview
 <br>

+This is a wrapper that helps to manage the service provided by the Linux-Arctis-7-Plus-ChatMix repo.
+It facitilates setting udev rules and managing the systemd service.
+And supports automatic detection of more headsets.

 The SteelSeries Arctis series of headsets include a hardware modulation knob for 'chatmix' on the headset.
 This allows the user to 'mix' the volume of two different devices on their system, named "Game" and "Chat".